 Select Entry Accelerated Learning Program (SEALP)

-Belmont High School is one 37 Victorian Government secondary schools providing a Select Entry Accelerated Learning Program to address the learning needs of their gifted and high potential students.
+Belmont High School is one of a community of Victorian Government secondary schools providing a Select Entry Accelerated Learning Program to address the learning needs of their gifted and high potential students.

 Curriculum acceleration differs from the mainstream program in that it:

 - provides a faster-paced curriculum with less repetition,